atombender/ktail/README.md

-# ktail

-ktail is a tool to tail Kubernetes logs.
-It's like `kubectl logs`, with the following additional features and improvements:
+***ktail is a tool to tail Kubernetes logs.
+It's like `kubectl logs`, but with a bunch of features to make it more convenient.***

-* ktail will detect pods and containers as they come and go (`kubect` only works on a running pod/container)
+ktail will **detect pods and containers as they come and go**.
+If you run `ktail foo` and later start a pod or container named `foo`, then it will be picked up automatically. `kubectl` only works on a running pod/container.

-* ktail tails multiple pods and containers at the same time, based on labels (`kubectl` can only tail a single pod and container)
+ktail **tails multiple pods and containers** at the same time, based on names and labels. `kubectl` can only tail a single pod and container. ktail will match the pattern or patterns you specify against both the pod name and the container name.

-* All pod containers are tailed by default, not just a specific one (`kubectl` requires `-c`)
+**All containers are tailed by default**, not just a specific one.
+With `kubectl`, you have to use `-c`.
+With ktail, just do `ktail foo` and all its containers are automatically tailed.

-* ktail will try hard to keep running in the presence of failures
-* ktail will retry until a container's logs are available
+ktail will try hard to **keep running in the presence of failures**, and it will keep retrying until a container's logs are available.
-* Template-based output formatting

-Unlike `kubectl logs`, ktail can currently not get historical logs.

 # Installation